-Success of certain employees should be indicated to all staffs to cultivate a sense of fulfillment to motivate others.
+The success of certain employees should be indicated to all staff to cultivate a sense of fulfillment to motivate others.

 When employees are rewarded and motivated to work harder, they’re more likely to put increased productivity high up on their to-do list.